 - What are potential future opportunities for a CIN beyond contracting with the hospital employee population health plan?

-The CIN can market its population management approach to providing health care to all insurers, and large self-insured community employers, and Medicare Advantage programs.
+The CIN can market its services to all insurers, and large self-insured community employers, and Medicare Advantage programs and also form an Accountable Care Organization to contract with the Centers for Medicare and Medicaid Services.
 The Hospital employee population is an excellent starting point to learn population management with little risk.
 The CIN then has an opportunity to also form an Accountable Care Organization to contract with the Centers for Medicare and Medicaid Services.